Foundation Degree (FdA) Costume for Theatre, TV and Film

 It is integrated with the School’s other courses during productions, as well as within the professional environment, as some performances take place in local professional theatres.

-The programme features a high level of one-to-one teaching by specialist professionals and work is realised for professional standard performances.
+The course features a high level of one-to-one teaching by specialist professionals and work is realised for professional-standard performances.

 The learning is immersive and singular in its focus with high-level specialist professional employability as a main learning outcome.

-There are up to six students accepted to this course per academic year.
+There are up to eight students accepted to this course per academic year.

-Students are supervised by teaching staff for at least 35 hours per week across the 66 weeks of the programme.
+Students are supervised by teaching staff for at least 35 hours per week.

 The School is committed to selecting, training and supporting students, regardless of ethnicity, gender, disability, age, sexual orientation or religion.
 Applicants are chosen solely on the basis of their talent and potential to develop the skills required for their chosen profession.
 The School does, however, judge applicants on their suitability for a course and their potential to successfully complete the training, as the work is rigorous and requires high levels of energy and commitment.